Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold.md

 ```

 :::note
-The deployer of the contract and thereby the owner of the contract can be changed by re-labelling the .env.example to .env and putting your private key in DEPLOYER_PRIVATE_KEY=.
+The deployer of the contract and thereby the owner of the contract can be changed by re-labelling the `./packages/hardhat/.env.example` to `./packages/hardhat/.env` and putting your private key in DEPLOYER_PRIVATE_KEY=.
 However, the default uses a default "public" private key for hardhat testing purposes.
 :::

 Once you have deployed the contract, you can start up your front-end to see how it interacts with the contracts.
 You should be able to see an interface like the following.
 The Contract Debug page is similar to other web deployment applications like Remix.